-Learning to navigate instructional texts can be a challenge for beginning readers.
+Learning to navigate instructional and expository texts can be a challenge for beginning readers.
 Students with limited exposure to formal education, students with learning disabilities, and English Language Learners may also have a difficult time identifying the structure of the text and comprehending material with content-specific vocabulary.
 Providing students with direct instruction, as well as scaffolded instruction in these skills, will increase comprehension, improve recall of material, prepare students for note-taking, and aid in the development of research skills.

-Informational texts typically follow one of five formats: cause and effect, compare and contrast, description, problem and solution, and sequence.
+Expository texts typically follow one of five formats: cause and effect, compare and contrast, description, problem and solution, and sequence.
 Students can learn to recognize the text structure by analyzing the signal words contained within the text.

 |Typical Text Structures of Expository Text|